-Suitable collaboration opportunities and mechanisms are defined in section 4.3 of this report.
+Collaboration opportunities and mechanisms are defined in section 4.3 of this report.
 The IoT/CPS Expert Group has found that lightweight collaboration measures currently have the best chance of success, and that the EC should aim for the establishment of such measures with both, federal US agencies and US industry and industry-led associations.
 Measures should aim to establish roadmaps and benefit assessment for EU-US collaboration, the set-up of suitable matchmaking initatives, and lightweight joint research and innovation with agencies and industry.
-A detailed summary is given in section 4.3.1.